ngidingidi/expense-tracker-application-mern-stack/README.md

 ## 1. Main features
+The application allows the user to create an account and log in.

-After log in user can create or add an expense by filling out a form (show it) User can edit an expense (show it)
+After log in the user can create or add an expense by filling out a form.

-User can delete and expense (show it)
+The user can edit an expense or delete it.

 There is also a Help feature on the Navigation Menu which users can refer to to get detailed instructions on how to use the application effectively.
-It also provides them with an email address and phone number to call if they run into issues with the app. (show it)
+It also provides them with an email address and phone number to call if they run into issues with the app.
-User can log out (show it)

-TBD:
+The application also allows the user to log out.

 ```

 ```